Stuuhli/effective-waddle/readme.md

 ## Prerequisites
 - Python 3.11+
-- PostgreSQL 13+ reachable from the application
 - Docker for quick local development.
-Install it on the host system (Windows) and enable Settings → Resources → WSL Integration
+Install it on the host system (Windows) and make sure Settings → Resources → WSL Integration is enabled
+- Milvus for vector storage
+- Ollama or vLLM backend for LLM completions (installed to /usr/local)
 - Apptainer/Singularity if you plan to build the runtime container
+- PostgreSQL 13+ reachable from the application
-- (Optional) Milvus for vector storage
+- (Optional) DBeaver for looking at the user DB
-- (Optional) Ollama or vLLM backend for LLM completions (installed to /usr/local)
 - `pip-tools` for deterministic dependency management
 ```bash
 sudo apt update